This Coconut Cream Pie recipe makes a dazzling dessert filled with coconut custard and topped with whipped cream and toasted coconut.

 Cover with plastic wrap to cool.
 Be sure to make sure the plastic touches the filling to keep it from forming a skin.

-Once it’s cooled and set, you can add the topping.
+Once it’s cooled and set, add the topping.

 Receive new recipes & dinner ideas straight to your inbox!